- What is Content as a Service?

 - Content as a Service in the Wild

-You don’t need to own a blog to have a need for content — we create content every day, without even realizing it.
+We create content every day, without even realizing it.
 So what happens when you need that content?
 Perhaps you need to make direct use of it, or perhaps someone else needs to repurpose it into something different.
 How easy would it be for you right now, in your current context, to do just that?
 Moreover, with the increased amount of new devices released every month, will your content be compatible with them?

 To address these problems, I’d like to discuss the concept of Content as a Service, which in a nutshell helps decouple the actual content from the medium in which it is presented.
 In other words, you write your content once and then publish it everywhere.